vaibhavgadewar/arrays_and_active_record/readme.md

     joins(:cars).where(:cars => {:top_speed => 55})
     ("AVG(cars.top_speed) >= ?", 5)

-Note: you'll likely need to change stings or numbers to get these to work, they're just examples of how you can use the ActiveRecord Methods
+Note: you'll likely need to change strings or numbers to get these to work, they're just examples of how you can use the ActiveRecord Methods

 ## 3) Hashes